CarbonCollins/openraildata-common-nodejs/docs/api.md

 </dd>
 <dt><a href="#uid">uid</a> : <code>String</code></dt>
 <dd><p>a unique identifier for a train.
 Each train will have its own uid which can be used
-to identify it on most data from the openraildata servers e.g. getting a schedule for a train.</p>
+to identify it on most data from the open rail data servers e.g. getting a schedule for a train.</p>
 </dd>
 <dt><a href="#rid">rid</a> : <code>String</code></dt>
 <dd><p>an RTTI Train ID.
 Note that since this is an RID, the service must already exist